greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 The default value is `0`, skew computation is turned off for GPORCA.
 To enable skew computation, set `optimizer_skew_factor` to a value between `1` and `100`, inclusive.

-The larger the `optimizer_skew_factor` is, the larger the cost that GPORCA assigns to redistributed hash join, such that GPORCA favors more a broadcast hash join.
+The larger the `optimizer_skew_factor`, the larger the cost that GPORCA assigns to redistributed hash join, such that GPORCA favors more a broadcast hash join.

 The parameter can be set for a database system, an individual database, or a session or query.